muzammilHP/muzammilHP/README.md

-## 👋 Hi there!
-I'm Muzammil
+## Hi there!
+I'm Muzammil Nawaz
 ### Front-End & Laravel Developer | Building Interactive Web Interfaces

 Welcome to my profile!
-I'm a passionate **Front-End & Laravel Developer** with over **3 years of experience** building modern, responsive, and interactive websites and web applications.
+I'm a passionate **Front-End & Laravel Developer** with over **3 years of experience** building modern, responsive and interactive websites and web applications.

 ---

-### 💼 What I Do
+### What I Do
 I specialize in:
 - 🌐 HTML, CSS, Bootstrap
 - 🧠 JavaScript (Vanilla & DOM manipulation)